vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 ## 5. Leverage influencers

 Leveraging influencers is done a few different ways.
-I would say I'm an influencer myself, but to get buy in we reached out and collaborated with other established companies/groups (ReactJS Tampa and ReliaQuest) to get more buy in.
+I would say I'm an influencer myself, but to get buy in we reached out and collaborated with other established companies/groups (ReactJS Tampa and ReliaQuest).
 We've also partner with established advisors to help get the word of mouth out there too.

 It's one thing to start a group, it's another to have a record of sponsors/advisors/influencers backing it.
 It creates legitimacy in a group